Trump attends Army-Navy rivalry game in Philadelphia

 Army has won the last three consecutive games, but Navy leads the series overall: 60-52-7.

-Also in attendance on Saturday was Sully, the famous service dog of the late President George.
-H.W.
+Also in attendance on Saturday was Sully, the famous service dog of the late President George H.W.
 Bush.